Jos Buttler confirmed as England's new white-ball captain following Eoin Morgan's retirement

 Buttler fired an unbeaten 162 off 70 balls to inspire England to a 232-run victory in their first ODI against the Netherlands earlier this month, coming off the back of an IPL campaign in which he recorded four hundreds for Rajasthan Royals.

-The 31-year-olld's tenure as skipper will begin against India on July 7 with the first of three T20 internationals, before England face the same opposition in three one-day internationals.
+The 31-year-old's tenure as permanent skipper will begin against India on July 7 with the first of three T20 internationals, before England face the same opposition in three one-day internationals.

-Buttler has skippered England before in the odd game when Morgan has been injured, most recently in the third and final ODI against Netherlands as he presided over an eight-wicket win that clinched a 3-0 series sweep.
+Buttler has captained England before when Morgan has been injured or unavailable, most recently in the third and final ODI against Netherlands as he presided over an eight-wicket win that clinched a 3-0 series sweep.

+"I would like to offer my sincere thanks and gratitude to Eoin Morgan for his outstanding leadership over the past seven years," said Buttler.

 "It is a great honour to take over from Eoin, and the place he has left English white-ball cricket in is exciting, and I'm inspired for the challenges ahead.